argonautproject/clinicalnotes/source/pages/guidance.md

 <br/>

-### Determining Server Capabilities Using The Value Set Expansion Operation ($expand)
+### Determining Server Note Type Support Using The Value Set Expansion Operation ($expand)

 In addition to inspecting a server CapabilityStatement, a client can determine the note and report types support by a server by invoking the standard FHIR Value Set Expansion ([$expand]) operation defined in the **FHIR R4 specification**.
 Because servers may support different read and write formats, it also is used to determine the formats (for example, text, pdf) the server supports read and write transactions.
 A FHIR server claiming support to this guide **SHOULD** support the $expand operation.

 #### Discovering Note and Report Types